TechifyDev1/wallet_mobile/README.md

 # Wallet Mobile

 A Flutter wallet application built with Cupertino widgets and Riverpod.
-This mobile client connects to the companion `wallet_system` backend, which I also built, to handle authentication, wallet creation, funding, transfers, transaction history, and profile-related account operations.
+This app works with the companion Spring Boot backend in `wallet_system` to handle registration, login, wallet creation, funding, transfers, transaction history, and profile updates.

-## Overview

-This project is organized around feature-first folders, repository-based data access, and Riverpod providers for state management.
-Authentication tokens and theme preference are stored securely on-device, while API calls are routed through a shared HTTP client that attaches auth headers, refreshes expired tokens, and logs the user out when a session can no longer be recovered.

 ## Full-Stack Context